MishaProductions/Misha-OS/README.md

-# Misha-OS
+# Misha OS
 MishaOS is a operating system written in C# using cosmos.
-This operating System has a GUI, terminal app, and settings app.
 For screenshots, look at the Images folder.

+# Features
+- FAT File System
+- Terminal App
+- GUI
+- Terminal Commands